-The unique nature of classic vehicles makes their owners want to protect them as much as possible.
-Because of this, you will often hear that you should not even consider open car transport for shipping a vintage vehicle.
+The unique nature of classic vehicles innately means their owners would want to fully protect them at all times.
+Because of this, you will often hear that you should not even consider open car transport.
 But should you?

 How to ship a 1941 Lincoln Continental?